Work that matters

 We are intentional about creating an exceptional environment where you can thrive, develop professionally and be part of a mission-focused community.

 Flintridge Sacred Heart welcomes inquiries about employment whether or not we have a specific opening that suits your qualifications.
-We encourage you to email your resume to humanresources@fsha.org and include in the subject line the subject matter you are interested in teaching or include staff in the subject line if you are interested in a staff position.
+We encourage you to use the application links posted in each job description in order to apply.
+Alternatively, please email your resume to humanresources@fsha.org and include in the subject line the subject matter you are interested in teaching or include staff in the subject line if you are interested in a staff position.

 Current Job Openings